gldog/concurrent_git_merge/README.md

                               o CGM_LOGS_DIR        From parameter -o/--logs-dir.
                             For cloning you'll use CGM_REPOS_DIR, and for commands inside a repo you'll use CGM_REPO_DIR.
-                            On Windows and Gitbash you should call the script with 'bash -c your-script.sh' Otherwise it could be Windows opens it with the default-application, e.g. a text editor.
+                            On Windows and Gitbash you should call the script with 'bash -c script.sh' Otherwise it could be Windows opens it with the default-application, e.g. a text editor.
       --post-script POST_SCRIPT